Vyral/base-template/_drafts/3-things-you-should-know-before-scheduling-a-home-inspection.md

 {% include youtube.html %}

-What should buyers and sellers expect from the inspection process?
-Today I will highlight three points to think about.
+<center>What should buyers and sellers expect from the inspection process?
+Today I will highlight three points to think about.</center>

 When scheduling a home inspection, there are a few things you should keep in mind.
 To give you a better idea of these considerations, I would like to share a brief list of what you should know before proceeding with the inspection process.